Peter Ackerman: Political activities

 In 2008, Ackerman sat on the board for Unity08, an organization intended to fund third-party candidates.
 In October 2012 Ackerman, along with New York City mayor Michael Bloomberg and Passport Capital founder John Burbank, funded the purchase of $1.75 million in independent political advertising, in the name of Ackerman's tax-exempt Americans Elect organization, to support the Senate campaign of Maine governor Angus King.
 Ackerman contributed the initial $5 million seed money to Americans Elect, a 2012 third-party Presidential nomination initiative, and served as chairman of its board of directors.
 Ackerman's son, Elliot, serves as Chief Operating Officer of Americans Elect.
 On May 17, 2012 Americans Elect, unable to mount a successful primary ballot, announced that "The primary process for the Americans Elect nomination has come to an end."

-Controversy

-Georgian Prime Minister Irakli Gharibashvili accused Peter Ackerman of working with the Georgian opposition to overthrow the Government of Georgia.

-Courtroom issues

-In 2003 Ackerman sued the California Franchise Tax Board to recover $5 million in taxes previously paid.
-He lost the case on appeal.
-In 2005 a bill was introduced in the California legislature, which was noted by a Senate Revenue and Taxation Committee analysis to appear to solely benefit Ackerman at a potential cost of $5 million to the state.
-That year the United States Tax Court ruled that Ackerman was involved in an illegal $1.7 billion tax shelter; the IRS determined that Ackerman owed $150 million in taxes.
-This case was resolved in June 2011 in an undisclosed settlement.
-Another tax court ruling in 2009 found that he owed an additional $2.6 million.

-Death
+Personal life

+Ackerman was married to Joanne Leedom-Ackerman.
+They had two sons, Elliot Ackerman and Nate Ackerman.

-Ackerman died on April 26, 2022.
+Ackerman died on April 26, 2022 at the age of 75.